DanielFLopez1620/CPP_TopicsAndExamples/own_lessons_in_cpp/M01_about_objects_lifetime/M01_about_objects_lifetimes.md

 - ```-Ofast```: So aggressive that can ignore standards and floating point accuracy.

 For benchmarking, it is recommended to test ```-O2``` or ```-O3``` and for debugging, the first two should be fine.

+## Rules of Thumb

+Keep in mind the next rules when programming:

+1. Think if the object is alive by now.
+2. Match allocation & deallocation
+3. Do not assume that memory existence is equal to object existance
+4. If applying multithreading, consider using atomic, mutex and barriers.
+5. Prefer RAII to handle object's lifetime.

 ## Useful Resources